Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Godey's Lady's Book (Accessible Archives)
+Godey's Lady's Book (Accessible Archives) This link opens in a new window

 This collection provides the complete run of Godey’s Lady’s Book.
 The magazine was intended to entertain, inform and educate the women of America.
 It contained extensive fashion descriptions and plates, biographical sketches, articles, and sheet music, and gradually evolved into an important literary magazine containing extensive book reviews and works by many celebrated 19th century authors.

-National Geographic Virtual Library (Gale)
+National Geographic Virtual Library (Gale) This link opens in a new window

 The complete archive of National Geographic Magazine.
 Includes every page and every photograph, all fully searchable.
 Coverage: 1888-2015.

-Time Magazine Archive (EBSCO) @ EBSCOhost
+Time Magazine Archive (EBSCO) @ EBSCOhost This link opens in a new window

 The Time Magazine Archive contains cover-to-cover, indexed content from the prominent weekly news magazine from its first issue in March 1923 through December 2000.

-The Vogue Archive (ProQuest)
+Vogue Archive (ProQuest) This link opens in a new window

 Vogue provides a record of American and international popular culture; it is a unique primary source for the study of fashion, gender and modern social history.
 Marketing students can research the history of a brand identity by viewing every advertisement for a brand such as Revlon, Coty, Versace or Chanel between specified dates.
 Researchers in cultural studies and gender studies can explore themes such as body image, gender roles and social tastes from the 1890s to the present.
 The latest issue will be added each month with no embargo period.
 Users can search through all text, captions, and titles throughout the magazine, including advertisements, covers and fold-outs.